-Artemy Troitsky is a renowned Soviet journalist, cultural and music critic, concert promoter, broadcaster, and academic.
+Artemy Troitsky is a renowned Russian journalist, cultural and music critic, concert promoter, broadcaster, and academic.
 His latest book, SUBKULTURA comes out of ongoing research and presents a personal take on an alternative history of modern Russia’s society and culture.

 Arranged chronologically from the early 19th century through to the present day – from Alexander Pushkin to Pussy Riot, from the Decembrists to the Cubo-Futurists – SUBKULTURA takes in seminal individuals and groups that have been instigators of social or political change, and that collectively provide an insight into the different facets of the Russian psyche.